 - Improved global conservation of habitat for endangered species through Australia’s trade, diplomatic and aid relations.

 - An accurate national labelling system for foods and other products identifying cruelty-free, organic, or free-range products, species-specific fish, and products free from content derived from habitat destruction, such as palm oil.

-- The abolition of the cruel or inhumane use of animals for sport, recreation or entertainment, including the use or display of animals in circuses.
+- The abolition of the cruel or inhumane use of animals for sport, recreation or entertainment.

 - The most humane, effective means available to be used in the control of introduced species, including humane population management methods.